Your hospital bag is packed and you’re so over being pregnant. And finally, you have contractions! You’re ready to meet your baby.

 Labor can start and then stall out for a variety of reasons.
 But here’s one important thing to note: Just because your labor stalls doesn’t always mean something is wrong.
 Your body has a reason for what it does; trust it!

 In fact, one of the more common reasons that labor stalls out is because your body and your baby simply aren’t ready for birth yet.
 Some women experience prodromal labor, a form of “pre-labor” where they have contractions that don’t produce cervical dilation.
-But maybe these contractions are helping baby move into a more optimal position, or maybe they’re even starting effacement (thinning) of the cervix!
+But maybe these contractions are helping baby move into a more optimal position, or maybe they’re even starting effacement (thinning) of the cervix.

 In fact, I’m convinced that my labor with my fourth baby stalled because my body was working to get him in a better position (more on that below).
 For me, once labor cranked back up, it was extremely fast!

 Another possible reason for stalled labor is stress from the mother.
 If you’re uncomfortable in the hospital, or bothered with frequent cervical checks, your body may respond by shutting down labor.
 Even if you are stressed for other reasons, like fears of having a new baby, labor may stall out temporarily.
 This is why I so strongly suggest soothing birth meditations like these.

 Regardless of why labor stalls, trust your body.
 Take the opportunity to take a nap or do whatever you need to do to prepare for the next stage.